nicoayamen/Decision_Maker/OUTLINE.md

   As a Creator, I can create a poll with multiple choices, because I want to gather opinions from my friends.

-2. Each choice can have a title and optional description
+2. Each choice can have a title

-  As a Creator, I can add titles and optional descriptions to each choice in the poll, because I want to provide context for each option.
+  As a Creator, I can add titles to each choice in the poll, because I want to provide context for each option.

 3. The creator must enter an email